-Gronk leaves his mark: Dent in Lombardi Trophy
+Gronk leaves his mark: Dent in Lombardi trophy

-The team's official website posted video of the often-playful Gronkowski using the trophy as a bat before an on-field appearance at the Boston Red Sox home opener April 9.
+The team's website posted video of the often-playful Gronkowski using the trophy as a bat before an on-the-field appearance at the Boston Red Sox's home opener April 9.

 .@RobGronkowski left a mark on this organization.— New England Patriots (@Patriots) April 17, 2019